solidusio/solidus/guides/source/developers/customizations/decorators.html.md

 end
 ```

-This creates a new module called `MyStore::OrderDecorator` that prepends its
+This creates a new module called `MyStore::Order` that prepends its
 methods early in the method lookup chain.
 So, for method calls on `Spree::Order`
 objects, the decorator's `total` method would override the original `total`
 method.